-NOTE: A restart of the Sentry is required after setting or changing ANY TCP/IP configurations.
+NOTE: A restart is required after setting or changing ANY TCP/IP configurations.
 See Performing a warm boot on page 35 for more information.

 Setting the IP address

 The Set Ipaddress command sets the TCP/IP address of the network interface controller.